PaNOSC-ViNYL/ase/doc/development/proposals/calculators.rst

 >>> atoms.get_potential_energy()
 -1.2

+The default behavior of of reading from :file:`si.abc` and also writing results from following calculations to the same file can be changed by using the ``output`` keyword (``output='si-new.abc'``).

-An alternative way to do the same thing:
+An alternative way to connect atoms and calculator:

 >>> atoms = ...
->>> calc = ABC('si.abc', atoms, xc='LDA')
+>>> calc = ABC('si.abc', atoms=atoms, xc='LDA')
 >>> atoms.get_potential_energy()
 -1.2

-This will automatically attach the calculator to the atoms and if :file:`si.abc` exists, the atoms will be updated form the file.
+This will automatically attach the calculator to the atoms and if the file :file:`si.abc` exists the atoms will be updated form that file.
+This will allow you to use the same script to do the initial calculation where :file:`si.abc` does not exist and following calculations where atoms may have been moved arround be an optimization algorithm.

-Start from previous calculation:
+Read atoms with ABC calculator attaced from a previous calculation:

 >>> atoms = ABC.read_atoms('si.abc')
 >>> atoms.calc